WHAT DO YOU OFFER?

 Online therapy does differ from seeing a therapist in person.
 These differences include asynchronous ways of relating via email (the lack of immediate response), and the lack of visual and audio cues.
-Apart from these physical differences, online therapy still provides very effective emotional support and fostering growth and positive change.
+Apart from these physical differences, online therapy still provides very effective emotional support.
 With video and voice I am still able to use many of the creative tools I use in-person including Emotional Freedom Techniques (EFT), Matrix Reimprinting, and Matrix Birth Reimprinting.

 WHAT CAN I TALK ABOUT?